 A good wireframe helps you figure out beforehand how the product will help the users.
 It also serves as a clear reviewable blueprint of your app and helps avoid common mistakes in the development process, saving you a lot of time and money.

 The process of preparing an app wireframe varies from team to team.
-Here’s an example of the steps you may want to consider when building a wireframe:
+Here’s an example of the steps you’ll need to take when building a wireframe:

 - Create a content spreadsheet.
-This contains all the necessary features and content pieces in a specific order of priority.
+This contains all the necessary features and content ordered by priority.

-- Design a basic screen sketch where the screens are marked up with designated content blocks.
+- Design a basic screen sketch where the screens are marked with designated content blocks.

 - Review the wireframe with the client or other professionals.